Digital SWR Meter

 The Inline Power and VSWR meter is a valuable tool for the antenna builder and transmitter testing.
 I started this project as a bench meter to use when I was building a transmitter drive input.
 The idea to build an inline power meter came out of need rather than inspiration.
 The design is customized for accurate QRP power levels.
 Read on for detailed information on how forward and reverse power meters work.

 The Stockton bridge circuit is selected uses a fixed 50 ohm reference loads.
 This is a very simple circuit just a forward and reverse set: current transformer, a diode, resistor, filter capacitor and connectors.
 RF is passed in one connector and out of the other to some unknown antenna impedance.
 The transformers feeds a fraction of the RF current passing to the respective forward or reverse resistor.
 The sampling fractions, usually is proportional to the square of the turns.
-Example: using 10:1 turns would see 1% of the RF current at the reference resistor.
-Current ratio is proportional to the ratio squared.
+Example: using 10:1 turns would see one tenth of the RF current at the reference resistor.
+Current ratio is proportional to the ratio.
 The little Arduino Nano uses the forward and reverse DC voltages to calculate RF power and Voltage Standing Wave Ratio.
 See "Decide on these options before you build" for resistor information.

 Meter and RF Sensor Wiring Diagram